buckhx/nist2017Validator/README.md

 ```

 ### How To Run
-After following the above build steps you can easily run your validator by executing the following command
+After following the above build steps you can easily run your validator by executing the following command(s):
 ```bash
 export PWS=path/to/passwords.txt
 export COMMON_PWS=path/to/common/passwords.txt
 cat $PWS | ./nist-2017-validator --common-pws=$COMMON_PWS
 ```
+The program accepts passwords to validate from STDIN with a newline delimited format.
+A common password dictionary can
+be loaded as any newline delimited file.
 You can also use optional build flags listed below to customize your validation parameters within NIST's guidelines.
 #### Runtime Flags
 A number of build flags can be used to help customize password validation parameters.